hellerve/notes/README.md

 will be appended to the log, with an added date.

 `dump` mode—the other writing mode—will be entered by typing `notes
-<anything not starting with edit or dump>`.
-It will take any arguments supplied
+<anything not starting with another command name>`.
+It will take any arguments
-and dump them into your log file verbatim.
+supplied and dump them into your log file verbatim.
 This means you can use it like so:

 ```bash
 $ notes i restarted the server and found out it has trouble rebooting on its own